Alaxmi Ka Super Parivaar: Plot

 Mohandas and Natwarlal are somehow reluctant to take the whole bickering family along so they just take along the eldest son's younger son–Kishan along with him to the wedding.
 At the wedding Mohandas meets and starts observing the antics of Laxmi.
 He starts to believe that she can set his household right.
 To top it all she is literally named Alaxmi and she will definitely prove to be the antidote to the constant strife in his house.
 He realises that Laxmi never cries in the face of adversity and has practical solutions for every problem and therefore she can take care of herself in Kargil.

 Kishan wants to study Fashion Design in Ahmedabad at NIID and for this he needs money which his parents are not willing to give him because they don't think it is worth paying for their son's Tailoring Training.
 Mohandas promises Kishan that he will pay for his education if he agrees to marry Laxmi and send him to Ahmedabad.

 Laxmi is married off to Kishan and Kishan finds it difficult to tolerate the antics of his childwoman bride because she refuses to behave like a traditional bahu.
 But Laxmi is the perfect antidote to problems of this household and she starts setting things right in her own style and not in a preachy manner.

 Laxmi realises that it is the split in the business that is at the core of the discord and she makes them realise that they can run a much better business if they get together and become each other's strength.
 She also stops them from being evicted from the house by finding the lease papers.
 She does much to help them arrive at total peace.
-Laxmi also helps Ram absolve himself mof the crime he had never committed.

-While Laxmi solves the problems of others and turns them into friends, she begins to face problems of her own.
-By the time she realises what a husband-wife relationship is, Kishan is already lost to her as Kishan meets a young girl, Kashvi from the rich Sarabhai family of Ahmedabad.
-Kashvi is his co-student and Kishan is immensely attracted to her.
-When Kishan is slated to return home he simply tells everyone that he is not coming back to his wife.

-The Kapadia family stands with Laxmi this time and decides to support her and help her unite with Kishan just as she has helped them unite.
+While Laxmi solves the problems of others and turns them into friends.